-MTR (methionine synthase) and MTRR (methionine synthase reductase) are two genes involved in the conversion of homocysteine to methionine, and a couple of fairly common gene variants cause the genes to work differently.
+MTR (methionine synthase) and MTRR (methionine synthase reductase) are two genes that code for enzymes that are involved in the conversion of homocysteine to methionine.
+They are both important in the methylation cycle.

 MTR works in the final step to regenerate homocysteine into methionine using methylcobalamin (methyl-B12), and MTRR regenerates the methylcobalamin for MTR to use. [ref] Both are a vital part of the methylation cycle.